 5. Drum Tuning 101 - Back to Basics

 Drum tuning is really difficult at the start, and the best approach is to keep things very simple before moving on to finer tuning.
-Thankfully, the iDrumTune Pro app can help you to tune to accurate and repeatable settings, experiment with new tuning setups and to assist you in gaining expert skills in drum tuning. iDrumTune doesn't tune the kit for you, it helps you to learn all the concepts and skills required to understand tuning and get the best out of your kit.
+Thankfully, the iDrumTune Pro app can help you to tune to accurate and repeatable settings, experiment with new tuning setups and to assist you in gaining expert skills in drum tuning. iDrumTune doesn't tune the kit for you, it helps you to learn all the concepts and listening skills required to understand tuning and get the best out of your kit.
 Over time, what seemed difficult at first will become more obvious and easy - it's a reflective learning process that all drummers go through in order to find their own personal sound and style.

-Now, with the lugs just ‘finger tight’ the drumheads will still be too slack to vibrate properly, so we need to tighten each lug a little more before we can get the first reasonable sound from the drum.
-With a drum key, give each lug a half turn of the key – 180 degrees.
-Don't go around the drum, jump opposite in a star-form every time to ensure that all sides of the drum are kept similar at all times. (see star-form tuning diagrams below).
-Do this half turn on both the batter and resonant sides of the drum.
+Now, with the lugs just ‘finger tight’ the drumheads will still be too slack to vibrate properly (you no-doubt see some wrinkles in the drumhead), so we need to tighten each lug a little more before we can get the first reasonable sound from the drum.
+With a drum key, give each lug a quarter or half turn of the key – 90 or 180 degrees.
+Don't go around the drum, jump opposite in a star-form every time to ensure that all sides of the drum are kept similar at all times (see star-form tuning diagrams below).
+Do this quarter or half turn on both the batter and resonant sides of the drum.

 At this point, if you hit the drum in the middle, it should sound ok, not too bad.
-The lugs are all about the same tension because you set each one with your fingers, plus a half turn on each.
+The lugs are all about the same tension because you set each one with your fingers, plus a quarter or half turn on each.
 So we don’t need to get too worried about the lug tensions just yet.
-Equally, the drum’s overall sound is less sensitive to the tuning of the resonant head, so let’s not worry about that for the moment and just stick to tuning with the batter head.
+Equally, the drum’s overall sound is less sensitive to the tuning of the resonant head, so let’s not worry about that for the moment and just stick to tuning with the batter head initially.

-The first thing is to find a good pitch for the drum – which basically means tuning the F1 fundamental frequency, heard when we hit the drum in the centre of the batter head.
+The first thing is to find a good pitch for the drum – which basically means tuning the F0 fundamental frequency, heard when we hit the drum in the centre of the batter head.
 So use Pitch Tuning mode on the iDrumTune app and take a reading - hit the drum gently on the batter head in the middle with the app microphone held just an inch or two away.
 You now have a reading of the drum's fundamental frequency.
 Now, there is no right or wrong frequency - rock drummers tend to tune low and jazz drummers tend to tune high, so this is where a bit of experimentation comes in.
 See how high you can take the drum by making similar adjustments to each lug as you did before, again this keeps the tension guaranteed to be fairly consistent at each point if you turn each lug by the same amount.
-I suspect you'll want to be somewhere in the middle of the range between too slack and too tight, but this differs for every drum and drumhead and genre and style etc but sounds good at many different frequencies.
+You'll probably want to be somewhere in the middle of the range between too slack and too tight, but this differs for every drum and drumhead and genre and style etc, but sounds good at many different frequencies.

 OK, now you can control the drum's overall pitch, it's time to check how evenly it is tuned around the lugs on the batter head.
 So go to Lug Tuning mode and take a reading at one of the lugs.
 Hit the drum gently at the edge near the lug and hold the microphone close to the hit position.
-Now take a reading at each lug point around the drum (note from the previous blog post how important it is to move the microphone to near the hit position each time, otherwise you will not get an accurate reading of the lug vibration frequency).
+Now take a reading at each lug point around the drum (note from the previous tutorial how important it is to move the microphone to near the hit position each time, otherwise you will not get an accurate reading of the lug vibration frequency).
 No doubt, you'll see that some lug frequencies are a little different to others, and you can nudge some positions tighter or looser with the drum key to get a more even result.
-This can take a few attempts going around the drum, but if you are within 2 Hz then this is really pretty good.
+This can take a few attempts going around the drum, but if you are within 1-2 Hz then this is really pretty good.

 Of course, nudging the lug frequencies might change the overall pitch of the drum, so now you need to double check that and bring everything up or down again if it's gone away from your preferred sound.
 The thing about drum tuning is that ‘everything affects everything’, so there is always a little backwards and forwards involved in getting a great tuning, setting the pitch, then checking the lugs, then the pitch again, but once you have the hang of it you’ll do this all quite quickly and instinctively.

-Now you have a drum with good pitch and equal lugs, it should sound pretty great - and we haven't even touched the underside yet!
+Now that you have a drum with good pitch and equal lugs, it should sound pretty great - and we haven't even touched the underside yet!
 In fact, if you want to stop there, then do so, the resonant head doesn't need tuning to the same level of accuracy as the batter head, for a number of reasons explained in our specific posts on the subject.
 However, if you want to flip the drum over and check the lug tunings of the resonant head, then that doesn't hurt.

-In the next blog post we will dive right in on the concept of tuning with the resonant drumhead, first discussing why it is even there, and then looking at how iDrumTune can help make sense of the relationship between the two drumheads, and how to control and tune them for a brilliant overall sound.
+In the next tutorial we will dive right in on the concept of tuning with the resonant drumhead, first discussing why it is even there, and then looking at how iDrumTune can help make sense of the relationship between the two drumheads, and how to control and tune them for a brilliant overall sound.